DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 ---
 **Correct.
 C.** This is correct because Spark and high-memory machines only need the standard mode.
 Also, use preemptible nodes because you want to save money and this is not mission-critical.

 ---
+> **Q. Promote a Cloud Bigtable solution with a lot of data from development to production and optimize for performance.**

+A. Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
+Verify that the storage type is HDD.

+B. Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
+Verify that the storage type is SSD.

+C. Export the data from your current Cloud Bigtable instance to Cloud Storage.
+Create a new Cloud Bigtable Production instance type with at least 3 nodes.
+Select the HDD storage type.
+Import the data into the new instance from Cloud Storage.

+**Not D.** Export the data from your current Cloud Bigtable instance to Cloud Storage.
+Create a new Cloud Bigtable Production instance type with at least 3 nodes.
+Select the SSD storage type.
+Import the data into the new instance from Cloud Storage.

+---
+**Not D.** This is not correct because creating a new Cloud Bigtable instance is extraneous and not needed to export; you can upgrade in place for nodes, but the storage type cannot be changed.

+---
+> **Q. As part of your backup plan, you want to be able to restore snapshots of Compute Engine instances using the fewest steps. **

+A. Export the snapshots to Cloud Storage.
+Create disks from the exported snapshot files.
+Create images from the new disks.

+B. Export the snapshots to Cloud Storage.
+Create images from the exported snapshot files.

+C. Use the snapshots to create replacement disks.
+Use the disks to create instances as needed.

+**D.** Use the snapshots to create replacement instances as needed.

+---
+**Correct.
+D.** This is correct because the scenario asks how to recreate instances.
+You can create an instance directly from a snapshot without restoring to disk first.

+---
+> **Q. You want to minimize costs to run Google Data Studio reports on BigQuery queries by using prefetch caching.**

+A. Set up the report to use the Owner's credentials to access the underlying data in BigQuery, and direct the users to view the report only once per business day (24-hour period).

+B. Set up the report to use the Owner's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is selected for the report.

+**Not C.** Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and also set it up to be a 'view-only' report.

+**Not D.** Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is not selected for the report.

+---
+**Not C-D.** This is not correct because a cache auto-expires every 12 hours; a prefetch cache is only for data sources that use the Owner's credentials (not the Viewer's credentials).

+---
+> **Q. A Data Analyst is concerned that a BigQuery query could be too expensive.**

+A. Use the LIMIT clause to limit the number of values in the results.

+**B.** Use the SELECT clause to limit the amount of data in the query.
+Partition data by date so the query can be more focused.

+C. Set the Maximum Bytes Billed, which will limit the number of bytes processed but still run the query if the number of bytes requested goes over the limit.

+D. Use GROUP BY so the results will be grouped into fewer output values.

+---
+**Correct B.** This is correct.
+SELECT limits the input data.

+---
+> **Q. BigQuery data is stored in external CSV files in Cloud Storage; as the data has increased, the query performance has dropped.**

+A. Import the data into BigQuery for better performance.

+B. Request more slots for greater capacity to improve performance.

+**Not C.** Divide the data into partitions based on date.

+D. Time to move to Cloud Bigtable; it is faster in all cases.

+---
+**Not C.** This might improve performance by focusing the query to a date-range if the data was already imported into a dataset.

+---
+> **Q. Source data is streamed in bursts and must be transformed before use.**

+A. Use Cloud Bigtable for fast input and cbt for ETL.

+B. Ingest data to Cloud Storage.
+Use Dataproc for ETL.

+C. Use Pub/Sub to buffer the data, and then use BigQuery for ETL.

+D. Use Pub/Sub to buffer the data, and then use Dataflow for ETL.

+---
+**Correct D.** This is correct because the unpredictable data requires a buffer

+---